corvusdeinanis/cuddlyspaceship/content/Cold War.md

 ## Cold War
 Used first by **George Orwell** in the essay “You and the Atomic Bomb” **1945**

-Specifically, this context by Bernard Baruch US Statesman
+Specifically, this context by Bernard Baruch, US Statesman

 Propaganda war not arm war
 B/w Western nations and Communist nations